h3xstream/waf-workshop/website/docs/03-sql-syntax.md

 ### MSSQL [Square brackets]

 Microsoft DBMS allow table name to be surrounded by square brackets.
-Column names can be surrounded by double quotes.
+Column names can be surrounded by double-quotes.

 ```sql
 SELECT"name"FROM[sys.databases]WHERE 1=1